ydydsnyd/mono/packages/replicache/doc/docs/strategies/global-version.md

 ## Push

-The push handler is the same as the Reset Strategy, but with a few additions.
-The additions are **marked below with bold type**.
+The push handler is the same as the Reset Strategy, but with changes to annotate entities with the version they were changed at.

 1. Create a new `ReplicacheClientGroup` if necessary.
 1. Verify that the requesting user owns the specified `ReplicacheClientGroup`.